-Cat whiskers plant has a unique appearance among the perennial herbaceous plants that belong to the mint family.
+Cat whiskers plant has a unique appearance among the perennial herbaceous plants that belong to the Lamiaceae family.
 Widely known as a medicinal herb, parts of this plant can be used to help prevent certain health problems, as well as be a part of an existing medical regimen.

-Discover more about this wonderful plant and how planting it in your garden can benefit not just the birds and aesthetics of your home, but your overall health as well, as you continue reading to learn more!
+Discover more about this wonderful Orthosiphon genus plant and how planting it in your garden can benefit not just the birds and aesthetics of your home, but your overall health as well, as you continue reading to learn more!